Contemplation and conviviality on the cusp of the boreal forest.

 An investigation and contemplation of the ethics and aesthetics of land-based artistic practice.

+A few years ago, my spouse and I purchased a small property on the fringe of the boreal forest, about 200 KM north of Saskatoon.
+I have been developing it into an off-grid nature retreat and have been exploring creative projects on site.
+The natural environment has been a recurring element in my artwork and I am interested in turning my focus more explicitly to working in and on the land.
+I am acutely aware of the need to grapple with the complex and difficult histories of colonization, specifically as they relate to land and land ownership.
 With the support of SK Arts, I am embarking on an art-based research project to address several key questions: is it possible to engage with the land in an authentic and meaningful way?
 What consideration has been given to developing ethical approaches to land-based artistic work?
 What opportunities or benefits could exist in an ethical land-based art practice in the context of (re)conciliation and the climate emergency?

 An important component of the project is a series of hosted conversations with a diverse roster of artists and non-artists who have experience and knowledge in history, land use, treaty, Indigenous-settler relations, ecology, education, food and other related fields.
 Part of my intent is to develop a practice that uses conviviality and friendship as conditions for artmaking while bringing artistic thinking, creativity, and new expressive forms into the world.